 Vulnerability was assessed used the same methodology as the existing flood risk exposure analysis.
 All new residential structures developed to account for the projected population were assigned the existing SVI of the census tract.
 The results of the vulnerability analysis are summarized by county in Table 5 in Appendix 2-B. This information is also shown in Map 12 in Appendix 2-A. Map 12 also includes the location of critical facilities in the basin identified in the existing conditions flood risk exposure analysis color-coded by their SVI.
 Within the Neches region, Polk, San Augustine, and Chambers Counties experience the highest three SVI scores on the county level.
-CHAPTER 3

-FLOODPLAIN MANAGEMENT PRACTICES AND FLOOD PROTECTION GOALS
+CHAPTER 3 FLOODPLAIN MANAGEMENT PRACTICES AND FLOOD PROTECTION GOALS

 Chapter 3.
 Floodplain Management Practices and Flood Protection Goals 3-1 Chapter 3.A.
 Evaluation and Recommendations on Floodplain Management Practices 3-1 3.A.1.
 Existing Floodplain Management Practices and Impacts on Flood Risk 3-1 3.A.2.
 Variation of Key Floodplain Management Practices across the Region 3-8 3.A.3.
-Impacts of Floodplain Management on Populations and Property 3-10 3.A.4.
+Impacts of Floodplain Management on Populations and Property 3.A.4.
 Recommendation of Minimum Floodplain Management and Land Use Standards 3-13 Chapter 3.B.
-Flood Mitigation and Floodplain Management Goals 3-16 3.B.1.
-Flood Mitigation and Floodplain Management Goals 3-16 3.A.5.
-Adoption of Flood Mitigation and Floodplain Management Goals 3-17 3.A.6.
-Transformed and Residual Risk 3-19 3.A.7.
-Goals as a Guide for the Regional Flood Plan 3-19

-Table 3-1: Entities With Flood Related Authority 3-1 Table 3-2: Entities with Freeboard as Higher Standard 3-9 Table 3-3: Dates of H&H Modeling used for SFHA Delineation 3-11 Table 3-4: Recommended Floodplain Management Standards 3-14 Table 3-5: Summary of Adopted Flood Mitigation and Floodplain Management Goals 3-18

-Figure 3-1: Level of Floodplain Management Practices by Entity: Low or Unknown 3-5 Figure 3-2: Level of Floodplain Management Practices by Entity: Moderate or Strong 3-7 Figure 3-3: NFIP Participation Across the Neches Region 3-12 Figure 3-4: RFPG Prioritization of Flood Mitigation and Floodplain Management Goal Categories 3-17
+Flood Mitigation and Floodplain Management Goals 3.B.1.
+Flood Mitigation and Floodplain Management Goals 3-17 3.B.2.
+Adoption of Flood Mitigation and Floodplain Management Goals 3-18 3.B.3.
+Transformed and Residual Risk 3-20 3.B.4.
+Goals as a Guide for the Regional Flood Plan 3-20 LIST OF TABLES Table 3-1: Entities With Flood Related Authority Table 3-2: Entities with Freeboard as Higher Standard 3-9 Table 3-3: Dates of H&H Modeling used for SFHA Delineation 3-11 Table 3-4: Recommended Floodplain Management Standards Table 3-5: Summary of Adopted Flood Mitigation and Floodplain Management Goals 3-19 LIST OF FIGURES Figure 3-1: Level of Floodplain Management Practices by Entity: Low or Unknown 3-5 Figure 3-2: Level of Floodplain Management Practices by Entity: Moderate or Strong 3-7 Figure 3-3: NFIP Participation Across the Neches Region 3-12 Figure 3-4: RFPG Prioritization of Flood Mitigation and Floodplain Management Goal Categorie

-- Appendix 3-A: Supplementary Maps for Chapter 3
+3-i REGION 5 NECHES

-- Appendix 3-B: Existing Floodplain Management Practices
+Appendix 3-B: Existing Floodplain Management Practices

-- Appendix 3-C: Floodplain Management Goals
+Appendix 3-C: Floodplain Management Goals

-- Appendix 3-D: Additional Information
+Appendix 3-D: Additional Information

-- Appendix 3-E: Bibliography
+Appendix 3-E: Bibliography

+CHAPTER 3.
+FLOODPLAIN MANAGEMENT PRACTICES AND FLOOD PROTECTION GOALS